Rise 360: How to Use Labeled Graphic Blocks

 Choose a Marker Style

 In addition to numbers 0-9, there are lots of additional marker styles and icons to choose from.
 Select a new style for your marker from the Marker Style drop-down window.
-Modify the marker color in the block settings.
+It displays below the title text when you expand the marker.

 Add Media